Silwan necropolis: Types of tombs at Silwan necropolis

 There are three different types of tombs in the Silwan necropolis, each type concentrated in one specific area.

 Seven of the tombs feature gabled ceilings and extremely fine stonework.
-Ussishkin describes them as "among the most beautifully rock-cut tombs known in the Jerusalem area even when compared with tombs of later periods."
+Ussishkin described them as "among the most beautifully rock-cut tombs known in the Jerusalem area even when compared with tombs of later periods."
 In contrast with the extensive family tombs of later periods, these are for single or double burials, with only one of the seven having room for three bodies.
 Later destruction has effaced the original doorways.

 A second tomb type described by Ussishkin has flat ceilings and 1, 2 or 3 chambers of well-dressed stone carefully squared into spacious rooms.
 One features a rear chamber of especially "impressive" scale and quality.

 There are tombs combining characteristics of the two described here above.

 The third type consists of just three "magnificent" monolith tombs, now located in the northern part of the Israeli settlement.
 These have been carved out of the cliff to create free-standing buildings above the underground burial chambers.
 Hebrew inscriptions survive on these three tombs; these are the only ancient inscriptions that survive in Silwan.

 The following are the three monolith tombs: